 The aim of this short article is to provide clarity for those in a workplace developmental relationship such as mentoring.

-That is, to understand the difference between coaching and.
+That is, to understand the difference between coaching and mentoring.
 However, this is not straightforward since there is often much confusion of definitions between practitioners.

 Let’s begin with a definition: